GusevPortfolio/Comparison-of-SVM-and-LR-in-ML/README.md

-# Comparison of Support Vector Machine and Linear Regression (Classical Machine Learning Algorithms)
+# Comparison of Support Vector Machine and Linear Regression (Classical ML)

 Train two classifier methods and compare the results.